The ice is off and it’s spring clean time!

 7 Barbecue

-Forgive the pun but BBQ complaints were hot last year.
-There were a lot of them.
+Forgive the pun but BBQ complaints were hot last year, and tend to be so each year, with a lot of complaints from guests!

 While many of us pay little attention to the ‘Q apart from brushing it off after use, guests have a different perspective.
 They don’t want to see the remnants of last week’s guests burgers sticking to the grill, or seeing a full grease trap that attracts critters at night.
 With this in mind, give a little thought to how you will manage the barbecue this summer.
 Make sure you add regular maintenance and cleaning to your changeover checklist and start the season with a thoroughly scrubbed and prepared unit.
 Here’s a great video to show what to do on an annual clean.